adstriegel/cse34468-su24/hw/lab-04/lab4.md

 The lab is worth a total of 45 points as described below:

-* 20 pts - Successful stoplight demonstration to Prof. Striegel at either 1x or 2x speed
+* 30 pts - Successful demonstrations for Prof. Striegel of Parts 1 and 3 (15 pts each)
-* 12 pts - Demonstration of MQTT information via app on phone or laptop
-* 1 pt - Files are in the `lab-03` folder in your repository
+* 1 pt - Files are in the `lab-04` folder in your repository
 * 1 pt - Files are named correctly
-* 2 pt - Commit messages start with `lab-03`
+* 2 pt - Commit messages start with `lab-04`
-   * This will be strictly enforced now.
-At worst case, at a line to your code and then add in an additional comment.
 * 1 pt - Correct hash submitted via Canvas or identification of group member name
 * 3 pts - Code is reasonably commented and formatted with appropriate variable names
-* 5 pts - Reflect / consider advanced uses of the stoplight information

-The lab is due by Monday afternoon on June 10th at 5 PM.
+The lab is due by Monday afternoon on June 24 at 5 PM.